Symphony No 10 in E minor, Opus 93

 —James M. Keller

-The first movement, darkly brooding, is also long, longer than the third and fourth movements together.
+THE MUSIC The first movement, darkly brooding, is long, longer than the third and fourth movements together.
 Shostakovich begins with low strings.
 The silence after the first two measures is characteristic for this troubled, wandering music, which stops more than once, as though uncertain of its direction.
 This opening grows into a long passage for strings alone, which continues until, after several starts and an increase of the tempo, a clarinet melody brings matters into focus.
 The violins continue and extend this melody, the full orchestra carries it forward to a crest, and then the quiet clarinet completes this chapter.
 Over rhythmically irregular plucked strings and at a still quicker tempo, a solo flute introduces a new theme, narrow in range, nervous in temperament.
 The strings pick it up and extend it.

 When the texture has thinned to nearly nothing, bassoons and contrabassoon, accompanied by a series of soft timpani rolls, begin the development by exploring the clarinet theme further.
 Shostakovich stirs up the heat, and the nervous flute theme returns, transformed in character.
 This high level of tension is sustained for a long time, fierce interventions from timpani and snare drums fanning the flames still further.
 Moving rapidly from key to key, the music at last quiets down for a recapitulation.
 The opening music and clarinet theme, having had so much attention in this grim development, are quickly despatched; the flute theme is enhanced as it is played by two clarinets.
 As we revisit the introduction, Shostakovich assigns the burden of the discourse, a farewell imbued with reluctance and regret, to a duet of two piccolos, only one of which is left at the close.